laurentpayot/graia-fsharp/README.md

 ## TODO

+- use an array of sbyte for node weights instead of a pair of bit arrays???
 - fixed scale colors in weight charts
 - `model.fit` instead of `fit model`
 - use builder pattern for model generation??? https://sporto.github.io/elm-patterns/basic/builder-pattern.html